 GOAL South Sudan Office, Juba Munuki Area or alternatively email your application to: goaljobs@ss.goal.ie before the application end date listed above.
 Please note that only shortlisted applicants will be contacted.
 Do not submit original documents.

-This position is open for South Sudanese
+This position is open for South Sudanese Nationals.